mniebling/mniebling.github.io/_posts/2015-1-2-Setting-Up-Jekyll-With-LESS.md

 Awesome!
 Now, I could do `rake compile_less` from the command line and it would correctly build and copy the LESS over to the target CSS file.
 But, I wanted this to happen automatically!
 So... onwards.

 ### Automating the LESS compilation task
 The gem I decided to use for this was [Guard](https://rubygems.org/gems/guard).
-However, when I started reading the Guard docs, my initial reaction was total confusion.
+However, when I started reading the Guard docs, they seemed completely confusing.
 It seemed like Guard would let me handle the compilation itself, but all I wanted to do was run my fancy new Rake task when a .less file changed.

 So I did a bit more Googling and found something that seemed relevant: [guard-rake](https://github.com/rubyist/guard-rake).
 Awesome!
 I had Guard installed, so I went ahead and Gemfiled guard-rake, then did `guard init rake`, which automatically created a starter Guardfile in my repo root for me.